 Having the knowledge and skills to effectively design and deliver a dynamic presentation is essential in the academic and professional world, regardless of the career field.
-Most college and universities require students to complete a Public Speaking course.
+Most colleges and universities require students to complete a Public Speaking course.
 In addition, many large organizations send employees to training courses to develop their skills in this area.
 Why is it so important for college students and employees to be effective in this communication context?
 The bottom-line is that presentations are used to create a “shared meaning” between the speaker and the audience.
 Whether it be to inform peers of the results of your course project, communicate changes in the organization, provide updates on projects to your boss and co-workers, persuade the organization to invest in new technology, convince the city council to reduce waste and “go green” in the workplace, or recognize the accomplishments of a valued employee, the goal of the presentation needs to be accomplished.
-By use strategic design and delivery techniques, you are increasing the changes of accomplishing your goal.
+By using strategic design and delivery techniques, you are increasing the chances of accomplishing your goal.
 In addition, your successful efforts will leave others with a positive impression of your communication and leadership skills (since many people are not able to deliver effective presentations).

 While there are a tremendous number of resources available on the Internet to assist individuals wanting to increase their presentation effectiveness, the following checklist provides the basic items you should consider.
 The checklist contains items that are included within UMC’s Public Speaking course (SPCH 1101).

 - What are the Logistical Considerations/Constraints of the Speaking Event?
 If you don’t know the answers to the questions below, ask the person inviting you to speak.
-Although the following is not an exhaustive list, these items may prompt you to determine other questions you may want to ask.
+Although the following is not an exhaustive list, these items may prompt you to determine other questions you may want to ask: